 Kid Creole and the Coconuts current band members:

-Eva Tudor-Jones: better known as Mama Coconut: longest standing Nut in the history of the band (17 bloody years)!
-She’s also the road manager.
+Eva Tudor-Jones: better known as Mama Coconut: longest standing Nut in the history of the band (19 bloody years)!
+She’s also the production manager/manager/director of operations.
 She must be crazy!

 Dave Imby: he’s the drummer; he likes to beat on skins … with his hands!